 Hiring slowed in August as unemployment rate ticked up

-Fewer Americans found jobs in August, signaling the labor market may finally be slowing along with the rest of the economy.
+Employers slowed hiring in August, signaling the labor market may finally be cooling along with the rest of the economy as interest rates rise.

-Employers added 351,000 jobs, down from over 528,000 last month and in line with economists' expectations.
-The unemployment rate ticked up to 3.7% from 3.5% as more people entered the labor force and were counted as unemployed.
+Employers added 315,000 jobs, the Labor Department reported Friday — down from about 520,000 in July and in line with economists' expectations.
+The unemployment rate ticked up to 3.7% from 3.5% as more people came off the sidelines to look for work and were counted as unemployed.

 "The August jobs report came in significantly lower than the July report.
 However, the economy is still adding jobs at a rate higher than the long-term average, and the job total is now 240,000 higher than the pre-pandemic level," Lisa Sturtevant, chief economist at Bright MLS, said in a note.